Clinical Trials Using Anti-CD47 Monoclonal Antibody Hu5F9-G4

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-Magrolimab Monotherapy or Magrolimab in Combination With Azacitidine in Patients With Hematological Malignancies
+Magrolimab Monotherapy or Magrolimab in Combination With Azacitidine in Participants With Hematological Malignancies

-Trial of Hu5F9-G4 in Combination With Rituximab in Relapsed / Refractory B-cell Non-Hodgkin's Lymphoma
+Trial of Magrolimab (Hu5F9-G4) in Combination With Rituximab or Rituximab + Chemotherapy in Participants With Relapsed / Refractory B-cell Non-Hodgkin's Lymphoma

 Location: 14 locations